jfrog/project-examples/gradle-examples/README.md

 ### gradle-example-publish
 Sample project that uses the Gradle Artifactory Plugin with Gradle Publications.

+### gradle-kts-example-publish
+Sample project that configures the Gradle Artifactory Plugin with the Gradle Kotlin DSL.

 ### gradle-android-example
 Sample project that uses the Gradle Artifactory Plugin to deploy Android application(apk) and library(aar) to Artifactory.